 If you fail to keep a cream wet (like I did :D) You’ll end up with stains like this.

-This is completely fine except the fact that the whole process has to be replied.
+This is completely fine except for the fact that the whole process has to be replied to.

 However, I didn’t bother since I’ve already decided to spray paint two of the worst cases.

 Below are the final results.
 I’ve included Amiga 520 modulator that hasn’t been treated with bleaching cream – just as a reference.

 Keyboards are the next thing on a list.

-Two of my keyboards will have to go through brightening process but since it is the same scenario as with cases, I’ll skip it here, but there is a time-saving HINT worth mentioning.
+Two of my keyboards will have to go through the brightening process but since it is the same scenario as with cases, I’ll skip it here, but there is a time-saving HINT worth mentioning.
 Do not remove all keys for brightening, instead, unscrew PCB only and leave keys intact.
 It is a much quicker way than cleaning each individual key, but remember to dry it properly afterward with an air compressor.
-Also, remember that ‘Shift Lock’ has to be dried.
+Also, remember that the ‘Shift Lock’ has to be dried.

 However, if you wish to do it the hard way then you can take a similar approach to mine.

 This keyboard on the photo below requires only cleaning and degreasing all sorts of crap collected over the years.

-Usually, I completely disassemble a keyboard and throw keycaps into a solution of Sodium Hydroxide like I did during the Amiga 600TDP project
+Usually, I completely disassemble a keyboard and throw keycaps into a solution of Sodium Hydroxide as I did during the Amiga 600TDP project

 WARNING – Sodium Hydroxide is very corrosive … but cheap as well 😀

 Minimizing the yellowing effect